Neurodivergent, ADHD, & Autistic Parent Burnout: How to Know if I’m a Burned Out Parent and What to Do About It?

 How To Get Out of Parental Burnout?

-Getting out of parental burnout doesn’t mean overhauling your entire life overnight—it starts with small, intentional shifts.
+Getting out of parental burnout doesn’t mean overhauling your entire life overnight.
+It starts with small, intentional shifts.
 When burnout has taken hold, even basic self-care can feel out of reach.
 Instead of trying to “fix” everything at once, focus on making small changes that help you reconnect with yourself.
 Can you take five minutes to drink your coffee in silence, step outside for fresh air, listen to a song you love, or enjoy the feeling of your pet’s fur under your hand?
 These tiny moments of connection can help remind your nervous system that safety and rest are possible.
+When parents are chronically overwhelmed, the nervous system can become stuck in survival states.
+I explore this more deeply in Polyvagal Theory and Parent Burnout.

 Finding supportive, neurodiversity-affirming spaces also matters.
-Many mainstream parenting approaches don’t fit families with neurodivergent kids, leaving parents feeling like they’re doing something wrong.
-Connecting with like-minded parents, an understanding therapist, or even a trusted friend who validates your struggles can be a lifeline in burnout recovery.
+Many mainstream parenting approaches don’t fit families with neurodivergent kids, leaving parents feeling like they’re doing something wrong, or that they are all alone in their struggles.
+Connecting with like-minded parents, an understanding therapist, or even a trusted friend who validates your experience can be a lifeline in burnout recovery.

 You don’t have to do everything at once.
 Start with one moment of rest, one conversation with someone who understands, or one small step toward relief.